JanKolo04/JanKolo04/README.md

-I'm a Computer Sience student i learning about full-stac and alghorytmic.
+I'm a Computer Sience student i learning about full-stack and alghorytmic.

 As a Computer Sience student i try develop myself doing projects because learning from books is bored